Ibrainscn/machineLearningCommonUsedCode/README.md

     >* The smaller the batch the less accurate the estimate of the gradient will be.

     `epochs:` The number of epochs is a hyperparameter that defines the number times that the learning algorithm will work through the entire training dataset.
     > One epoch means that each sample in the training dataset has had an opportunity to update the internal model parameters.
 An epoch is comprised of one or more batches.

     >There are no hard and fast rules for selecting batch sizes or the number of epochs, and there is no guarantee that increasing the number of epochs provides a better result than a lesser number.

+    `Dropout:` Dropout is regularization technique to avoid overfitting (increase the validation accuracy) thus increasing the generalizing power.
+    > A fully connected layer occupies most of the parameters, and hence, neurons develop co-dependency amongst each other during training which curbs the individual power of each neuron leading to over-fitting of training data.
+    >* Generally, use a small dropout value of 20%-50% of neurons with 20% providing a good starting point.
+A probability too low has minimal effect and a value too high results in under-learning by the network.
+    >* Use a larger network.
+You are likely to get better performance when dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.

 ## EEG signal processing package in python